Alain Orsoni: Early life

-In The Original FLNC
+In the original FLNC

-Paris Division Leader
+Paris division leader

 Orsoni was head of the FLNC's Paris division for 6 years.
 During that time, large-scale and harsh bombing campaigns were carried out in the city.
 In 1979, a series of attacks occurred in a short span of time: On 10 April, three banks in Paris were bombed, and courts in Paris were bombed shortly after, including the Paris Palace of Justice, in which a bombing caused over 3 million francs worth of damage.
 On 6 May, 20 buildings, mostly financial institutions, were bombed in Paris and on 30 May, a new wave of bombings occurred.
 A bombing of the Paris police headquarters at the beginning of June caused a large setback in operations against the guerrillas, both in Paris and in Corsica.

 On 14 May 1980, a commando of FLNC fighters, personally led by Orsoni, engaged in a shootout in front of the Iranian embassy in Paris.
 This left one gendarme dead and it caused Orsoni to be captured and sent to prison shortly after.
 His two-year stay at Fleury-Mérogis prison was marked by turbulence when, in June 1981, a prison revolt broke out.
 The demands of the revolt were to release Orsoni as well as another separatist militant, Serge Cacciari, arrested in 1976 for the murder of a gendarme during the Aleria standoff.
 After a year, Orsoni and Cacciari were released on 2 March 1982 due to the "Defferre accords", an agreement between the FLNC and Mitterrand.
 Afterwards, he returned to Corsica, where he took charge of actions in Ajaccio.